Australian labradoodle 101

 Blue A dark to medium smoky Blue.
 Blue also belongs to the Rare Color Group.
 Blue dogs are born Black but will have Blue skin and undertones at a young age.
 Any other color throughout the Blue is undesirable.

 Silver Born Black but will have more of a grey skin and will develop individual silver fibers at a young age.
-Silver dogs can take up to 3 years to color out and become a beautiful smoky grey through to a light iridescent platinum and varying shades in between at adulthood.
-Uneven layering of color in the silver is normal.
+Silver dogs can take up to 3 years to color out and becomes a beautiful smoky grey to a light iridescent platinum with varying shades to adulthood.

-Chocolate Dark and rich, born almost Black, they maintain a dark chocolate throughout their lifetime.
+Chocolate Dark and rich, born almost black, they maintain a dark chocolate throughout their lifetime.
 Color should be even.
-Any other color throughout the Chocolate is highly undesirable.
-Chocolate belongs to the Rare Color Group.

-Cafe’ Born Milk Chocolate of varying shades, and have the same gene as the silver dogs, often taking up to 3 years to fully color out to multi shades of chocolate, silvery chocolate and silver throughout.
-When given plenty of time in the sunshine, they develop stunning highlights.
+Cafe’ Born Milk Chocolate of varying shades, and often take up to 3 years to fully color out to multi shades of chocolate, silvery chocolate and silver throughout.
+Lot of sunshine..they will develop stunning highlights.

 Parchment Born Milk Chocolate, will pale to a smoky creamy beige.
-Paling usually starts from an early age often as early as 6 weeks.
-As adults they can be mistaken for dark smoky Cream from a distance.
-Parchment belongs to the Rare Color Group.
+Paling usually begins at an early age often as early as 6 weeks.

 Color is solid and preferably even with no white markings.
 A small white flash no larger than 2.5 centimeters in diameter is permissible and can appear on the chest, feet or tail.
 Even colors are preferred, but natural coloration of the coat is not considered a fault.